JeffreyThiessen/JeffreyThiessen.github.io/projects/bci/blog.md

 ## Blog Updates

+#### February 12, 2018
+Just a small update this week.
+I have been taking a look at different public data sets that could possibly be used to try to isolate eye movement interference.

+The data set that showed the most promise was [this EEG data on sleep activity.](https://physionet.org/pn6/capslpdb/) There are 16 sets of control data in this set that should provide a good base to try to analyse.

+My plan going forward will be to run the data through a modified version of the Braindecode algorithms we saw last week and use the MNE tools to analyse the results.

+I'll be using the epochs marked for REM and NREM sleep as the difference between eye movement and no eye movement.
+Them I'll see if we can see localization in the regions near the front of the head where eye movement would cause the most interference.

+---

 #### February 4, 2018
 This last week I looked more closely at some of the available EEG related machine learning libraries and tools.
 One particular toolbox [Braindecode](https://robintibor.github.io/braindecode/) looked very promising so I decided to go through the tutorials and see what it all can do.